frelon/suse-elemental/docs/linux-only-image.md

 ### Configure the Live Installer

 The ISO supports configurations through a script which will be executed in late initramfs just before switching root.
-The script is executed chrooting to the system root.
+The script is executed in a writeable system root.

 #### Example Live Config Script